Skip to main content

 After reviewing the DPIA, you have three options:

-Use when the DPIA adequately addresses all risks and complies with GDPRGDPR requirements.
+Use when the DPIA adequately addresses all risks and complies with GDPR requirements.

 What happens next:

-Use when the DPIA has issues that need correction before approval (e.g., missing information, inadequate risk assessment).
+Use when the DPIA has issues that need correction before approval.

 What happens next:

-Use when risks are unacceptable and cannot be mitigated, or when the processing violates GDPR principles (e.g., no legitimate legal basis).
+Use when risks are unacceptable and cannot be mitigated.

 What happens next:

-Best Practice: Review and respond to DPIAs within 5 business days of submission.
-For high-risk processing (e.g., AI systems, health data), aim for 2 business days to avoid delaying critical projects.
+Best Practice: Review within 5 business days.
+For high-risk processing (AI, health data), aim for 2 business days.

 Audit Trail & Export